 The HUGO BOSS Code of Conduct is a binding set of rules, which assist when dealing with the challenges, both ethical and legal, that arise in the course of day-to-day work which prohibits any kind of forced labor.

-2. HUGO BOSS Social Standards
+2. HUGO BOSS Supplier Code of Conduct